 According to our playable ads guide, the interactive element works best when it lets users experience a micro-version of the app's core value, such as a 15-second guided breathing exercise or a quick bodyweight move with rep counting.

-The catch: production cost per playable is $2,000–$5,000 versus $200–$500 for a UGC Spark Ad, so the unit economics only favor playables at higher spend levels (above $3K/day on the format) where you can amortize production cost.
+The catch: production cost per playable is $2,000–$5,000 versus $200–$500 for a UGC Spark Ad, so the unit economics only favor playables at higher spend levels where you can amortize production cost.

 For more on performance measurement, see our guide on measuring TikTok ad performance for mobile apps.